magentabusiness/magentabusiness.github.io/docs/trendz/cache-settings.md

 By default, the cache is initialized/updated only when the Build Report button is pressed.
 It may be critical when a heavy report is generated on a daily\weekly basis and the user loads it for the first time.
-In this case, there would be no values in cache yet, the system will load data directly from ThingsBoard and as a result - the user will wait few minutes while the report is ready.
+In this case, there would be no values in cache yet, the system will load data directly from IoT Hub and as a result - the user will wait few minutes while the report is ready.

 We can trigger periodic cache refresh in the background.
 In this case, when report required we can be sure that all values already loaded in cache and user will not wait for raw report generation.